Introduction

 Manual steps in CI/CD pipelines break automation.
 If someone must click a button or run a command, deployments aren’t truly automated.

-Why it happens: Teams automate easy parts but leave hard parts manual.
+Why it happens: Teams automate easy parts but leave complex parts manual.
 Legacy systems require manual intervention.
 Teams don’t trust automation.

 How to fix: Automate everything.
-If something requires manual steps, find a way to automate it.
-Use scripts, APIs, or infrastructure as code.
+If something requires manual steps, automate it.
+Use scripts, APIs, or infrastructure-as-code.
 Build trust in automation through testing and monitoring.

 Mistake 4: Ignoring Failed Builds

-When builds fail, teams sometimes ignore them, deploying code that hasn’t passed CI.
-This defeats the purpose of CI.
+When builds fail, teams may ignore them and deploy code that hasn’t passed CI, defeating CI’s purpose.

-Why it happens: Pressure to ship overrides quality gates.
-Teams don’t have time to fix failing tests.
+Why it happens: Pressure to ship overrides quality gates, leaving teams unable to fix failing tests.
 Broken tests are marked as “known failures.”

 Mistake 5: Not Testing in Production-Like Environments